-A season that started with 358 Division 1 men’s basketball teams competing across 32 conferences will be whittled down to a 68-team tournament.
-From there, only one will reign above all and cut down the nets as the 2022 national champion.
-This tournament is what we call March Madness.
+The season started with 352 Division 1 men’s basketball teams across 32 conferences, and that will be whittled down to a 68-team, single-elimination tournament.
+Only one will reign above all and cut down the nets as the 2023 national champion.

 How Does a March Madness Bracket Work?

 March Madness bracket-style pools typically revolve around who has the most points at the end, since almost no one ever ends up with a perfect bracket.